LogtalkDotOrg/logtalk3/examples/design_patterns/behavioral/state/NOTES.md

 We use prototypes in this sample implementation.
 The context object uses a dynamic predicate to hold the current concrete state object identifier with a public predicate to set it.
-The concrete state objects perform the context switching after handling a forwarded client request.
+The concrete state objects perform the context-switching after handling a forwarded client request.